Goods

 Trademark applications and registrations in Class 34 over the past 15 years.

 Class 34 covers tobacco and tobacco substitutes; cigarettes, cigars, and cigarillos; electronic cigarettes and oral vaporizers for smokers; smokers' articles; matches.
-With approximately 25,000 live marks, it is among the smallest trademark classes by registration volume, reflecting both the concentrated nature of the tobacco industry and the regulatory constraints that limit new market entrants and advertising.
+It is among the smallest trademark classes by registration volume, reflecting both the concentrated nature of the tobacco industry and the regulatory constraints that limit new market entrants and advertising.

 Multi-class strategies for tobacco brands typically pair Class 34 with Class 35 for retail tobacco store services and Class 9 for electronic vaporizer hardware components.
 The vaping industry has introduced new classification questions around battery components (Class 9), flavoring liquids (Class 34), and carrying cases (Class 18).
 Given the regulatory environment, Class 34 applicants should be prepared for heightened USPTO scrutiny of specimens and may face additional requirements to demonstrate lawful use in commerce.